Skip to main content

 You will learn the simple steps to find and import tokens in your Best Wallet.

-This is helpful if you’re missing crypto tokens from your token list on your home screen or are looking to import tokens that aren't in Best Wallet’s default token list, such as recently launched presale tokens or low market cap coins.
+This is helpful if you’re missing crypto tokens from your token list on your home screen or are looking to import tokens that aren't in Best Wallet’s default token list, such as recently launched tokens or low market cap coins.

 You can either watch our video tutorial or follow the steps below.